-As far as edible oils go, walnut oil is one of the least used, mainly due to its high price and the bitterness that can occur when heated up.
-It's best used when in room temperature situations and is an elegant addition to a cold dish.
+As far as edible oils go, walnut oil is one of the least used, mainly due to its high price and the bitterness that can occur when heated.
+It's wonderful when used as a finishing oil on foods served at room temperature, but it's also an elegant addition to a cold dish.
 Walnut oil imparts a slightly sweet, nutty essence that works well with chilled noodles, aged cheeses, and hearty vegetables.
-Find it in the specialty food section of the grocery store and learn new ways to incorporate this ingredient into meals.
+Find it with the other special nut-based oils in the grocery store, and learn how to incorporate this ingredient into meals.

 - Shelf Life: 6 to 12 months once opened